Teaching Indigenous Languages

 Selected Resources on Native American Language RenewalJon Reyhner, Northern Arizona University

 The annual Stabilizing Indigenous Languages Symposia (SILS) have sought since 1994 to bring together language activists and teachers to meet together and with experts on linguistics, language revitalization, and language teaching to support policies, educational reforms, language teaching methods, and community initiatives to maintain and revitalize American Indian, Alaska Native, and other Indigenous languages.
 Much of the relevant previous literature on the subject is cited in the various papers included in Gina Cantoni's edited book Stabilizing Indigenous Languages, especially in Dr. Burnaby's paper in Section I, which emphasizes the Canadian experience.
-Since the 1996 publication of Stabilizing Indigenous Languages, nine other SILS monographs have been published, seven of which are on-line:
+Since the 1996 publication of Stabilizing Indigenous Languages, ten other SILS monographs have been published, seven of which are on-line:

 Revitalizing Indigenous Languages: How to Recreate a Lost Generation by Marja-Liisa Olthuis, Suvi Kivela and Tove Skutnabb-Kangas (Multilingual Matters, 2013) describes the revival of the Aanaar Saami language in Finland by a small language community of 350 speakers.

 Teresa L. McCarty's Language Planning & Policy in Native America: History, Theory, Praxis (Multilingual Matters, 2013) is a comprehensive study of the issues surrounding language revitalization that includes descriptions of current efforts to revitalize languages through immersion schools, master-apprentice programs, and other efforts and includes youth views about their Indigenous languages.